-Leslie Hodges was born in Thame in 1918 the son of Charles Edward Hodges and Charlotte Elizabeth Hodges (nee Stow) who were originally from Surrey but lived for a while at 53 Chinnor Road, Thame.
+Leslie Hodges was born in Towersey on 12 September 1918 the son of Charles Edward and Charlotte Elizabeth Hodges (nee Stow) who were originally from Surrey but lived for a while at 53 Chinnor Road, Thame.
 He was the third youngest of twelve children, the last three being born in Thame.
 By 1939 his parents had moved to live in Banbury.

 The Thame Remembers Cross was delivered to Brouay War Cemetery, Calvados, France on 12th June 2015 by Lord Williams’s School students